jmrada14/sairtun-v1/src/content/works/liri.md

 ---

 # liri-bot
-A bot assistant that interacts with the Spotify, Twitter, MoDB API.
+A CLI bot assistant that interacts with the Spotify, Twitter, MoDB API.

 # How to install locally?
 * Run `git clone git@github.com:jmrada14/liri-bot.git`